Tatuus: Formula Ford Zetec

 In 1998 Tatuus entered the Formula Ford Zetec market.
-In 1999 the chassis achieved success with German driver Timo Bernhard driving for Jenzer Motorsport.
+In 1999 their chassis achieved success with German driver Timo Bernhard driving for Jenzer Motorsport.
 The German driver achieved four podium finishes and a third place in the German Formula Ford championship.
 After 1999 Tatuus did not update their Formula Ford Zetec chassis.
 In the current French Formula Ford Zetec championship, the Tatuus chassis achieved various wins and championships.

 Formula Renault

-Tatuus was contracted to design and manufacture the new spec Formula Renault cars.
+Tatuus was contracted to design and manufacture the new specification Formula Renault cars.
 The Tatuus FR2000 debuted in 2000 in various Formula Renault championships.
 This racecar was used until 2010 when it was replaced by Barazi-Epsilon.
 In 2002 the Tatuus FR1600 was introduced to run in the Formula Renault 1.6.
-With the introduction of the spec formula classes the racing team ceased to exist.
-For the 2003 Formula Renault V6 Eurocup season the Tatuus FRV6 was introduced.
+With the introduction of the spec formula classes, the racing team ceased to exist.
+For the 2003 Formula Renault V6 Eurocup season, the Tatuus FRV6 was introduced.
 After the European championship folded, the car was raced in the Formula V6 Asia between 2006 and 2009.

 Toyota Racing Series

 Tatuus was contracted by Toyota New Zealand to design the new Formula Toyota racing car.
 The Toyota FT40 was introduced in the Toyota Racing Series in 2005.
 After ten seasons the car was retired at the end of the 2014 Toyota Racing Series season.
 The cars last race, the New Zealand Grand Prix, was won by Nick Cassidy.
-For the 2015 Toyota Racing Series the Tatuus built Toyota FT50 was introduced.
+For the 2015 Toyota Racing Series the Tatuus-built Toyota FT50 was introduced.
 On 20 July 2014 the FT50 was tested by former series champion Nick Cassidy at Adria International Raceway.
-The car features the same engine as its predecessor but the gearbox was be different.
-The five speed Sadev gearbox was be upgraded to a six speed gearbox.
+The car featured the same engine as its predecessor but the gearbox was to be different.
+The five speed Sadev gearbox was upgraded to a six speed gearbox.

 Other racing series

 For 2006 Tatuus introduced the Tatuus FC106 for the Formula Challenge Japan.
 The car was used during the entire running of the series between 2006 and 2013.

 Another junior formula car designed and manufactured by Tatuus is the Tatuus N.T07.
 This car was the sole car for the 2007, 2008 and 2009 International Formula Master seasons.

 Italian racing class Formula Abarth introduced the Tatuus FA010 powered by a 1.4L Fiat-FPT engine.
 The car was later introduced in the Formula Masters China (2011), Panam GP Series (2012), Formula Russia (2013).
-Starting in 2014 the Florida Winter Series, set up by the Ferrari Driver Academy, will use an updated version of the Tatuus FA010.
+Starting in 2014 the Florida Winter Series, set up by the Ferrari Driver Academy, used an updated version of the Tatuus FA010.
 For 2014 Tatuus was contracted to build all the cars for the Formula 4 Italian Championship, a new class under the rules of the FIA Formula 4.
-The Tatuus F4-T014 is powered by a detuned Formula Abarth engine, limited to 160hp.
+The Tatuus F4-T014 was powered by a detuned Formula Abarth engine, limited to 160hp.
 In 2015, the new ADAC Formula 4 adopted the Tatuus car.
 The BRDC Formula 4 Championship announced in September 2014 that it would use a Tatuus chassis from the 2015 BRDC Formula 4 Autumn Trophy.